joagre/ratatoskr/ideas/r.md

 ### Floating-point Literal

-A floating point literal represent real number that include a fractional part.
-It is written in a similar manner to other languages like C or Java.
+A floating point literal represents a real number that includes a fractional part.
+Its notation is similar to that used in other languages like C or Java.

 ```
 1.0,